mvolkmann/blog/src/warp.md

 To delete a permalink, click its vertical ellipsis and select "Unshare".
 Confirm this by clicking the "Unshare" button in the dialog that appears.

+## Block Bookmarks

+Blocks can be bookmarked to make it easy to find them in the future.

+To toggle whether a block is bookmarked, click its bookmark icon in the upper-right.
+Alternatively if the block is selected, press cmd-b.

+The pane scrollbar on the right will contain horizontal lines that indicate the location of each bookmarked block in the pane.
+To navigate to a bookmarked block, click one of these lines.

+To navigate to the previous bookmarked block, press option-up-arrow.

+To navigate to the new bookmarked block, press option-down-arrow.

 ## Commands

 When entering a command,